Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: -self-concordant convex-concave functions

-This section reviews the fundamental concepts that form the basis for our subsequent analysis and algorithmic development.
+This section reviews the core concepts needed in the subsequent analysis.
 We begin by introducing Euclidean Jordan algebras, which provide the algebraic foundation for symmetric cones and thus play a central role in symmetric cone optimization.
 We then revisit and generalize the theory of $\alpha$-self-concordant convex-concave functions.